 Sydney Harbour superyacht guidelines

-The aim of these guidelines is to assist superyacht masters with their preparations for a visit to Sydney Harbour and to provide a reference document during the visit.
+These guidelines are designed to help superyacht masters prepare for a visit to Sydney Harbour and to assist them during the visit.

-For the purposes of these Guidelines superyachts are recreational vessels with an LOA of 30m or more which are used for private (non commercial) operations.
+For the purposes of these guidelines, superyachts are recreational vessels with an LOA of 30m or more that are used for private (non-commercial) operations.

 Vessels of any size and length used solely for recreation are exempt under the Marine Safety Regulation 2016 from the requirement to take a pilot or for the master to hold a Marine Pilotage Exemption Certificate or Certificate of Local Knowledge.